sandervandevelde/Azure-IoT-Hub-Device-Python-Example/README.md

 ## Blog post
 Check out the [blog post](https://sandervandevelde.wordpress.com/2022/01/24/azure-iot-deviceclient-sdk-python-demonstration-the-basics/) behind this sample code for more background information.

+## Device connection string

+This code expects an Environment variable named 'IOTHUB_DEVICE_CONNECTION_STRING' to be present.
+Otherwise the app will fail to authenticate.
+See the blog post for instructions.

 ## Resources
 This code is based on thiese resources: